Tinnitus is a noise such as a ringing or buzzing that you can hear, but the noise does not come from outside your ear.

 - Ménière's disease.
-In this condition you develop attacks of vertigo (dizziness), hearing loss and tinnitus.
+In this condition you develop attacks of dizziness (vertigo), hearing loss and tinnitus.
 It is due to a problem of the cochlea - a snail-shaped chamber filled with fluid, in the inner ear.

 - Exposure to very loud noise.
 Some people develop persistent tinnitus after being subjected to loud noise for a long time.
 For example, after years of working in a loud factory.
 Sometimes permanent tinnitus persists after a one-off loud noise experience.
 For example, following a rock concert.

-- As an uncommon side-effect to some medicines.
-For example, aspirin and quinine.
+- As an uncommon side-effect of some medicines.
+For example, aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) and quinine.